airzero24/Rattata/README.md

 ## Session Management

 Rattata allows for multiple connections to the server and subsequent session management.
-To be able to interact with new sessions, the command `checkconns` will need to be issued from the main menu, see example below. *Note: There is a bug will handling multiple connections from the same host, still working a solution.
+To be able to interact with new sessions, the command `checkconns` will need to be issued from the main menu, see example below. *Note: There is a bug with handling multiple connections from the same host, still working a solution.

 ```
 [*] Waiting for connection...